bbmedia/oekoboiler-api/README.md

 ```

 ## Usage (see src/example/main.py)

 1. Update .example_env with your data and rename it to .env
 2. Run src/example/main.py to see if the connection to your Oekoboiler works.
-The current temperature should be printed to console.
+The current water temperature should be printed to console.

 ```cfg
 #Insert your credentials and rename this file to ".env" (remove "example_env").